 As stated above, the Gilbreths used films to analyze worker activity.
 They would break the tasks into discrete elements and movements and record the time it took to complete one element.
 In this way, they were able to predict the most efficient workflow for a particular job.
 The films the Gilbreths made were also useful for creating training videos to instruct employees in how to work productively.

 Taylor and the Gilbreths belonged to the classical school of management, which emphasized increasing worker productivity by scientific analysis.
 They differed, however, on the importance of the worker.
 Taylor’s emphasis was on profitability and productivity; the Gilbreths were also focused on worker welfare and motivation.
 They believed that by reducing the amount of motions associated with a particular task, they could also increase the worker’s well-being.
 Their research, along with Taylor’s, provided many important principles later incorporated into quality assurance and quality control programs begun in the 1920s and 1930s.
 Eventually, their work led to the science of ergonomics and industrial psychology.
-(Ergonomics is the scientific discipline concerned with understanding the interactions of humans with other elements of a system.)
+(Ergonomics is the study of people in their operating environment, with the goal of increasing productivity and reducing risk of work-related injury.)

 You can watch some of the Gilbreths’ films below to get an idea of how they documented their time and motion studies in an effort to increase efficiency and safety.